second-state/wasmedge-rustsdk-examples/README.md

 ## Example 1: Run a wasm app from host

+This example demonstrates how to create a WebAssembly application and run it as a wasm module over WasmEdge Runtime.

 - [Run wasm app from host](run-wasm-app-from-host/README.md)
   - [x] Source Code
   - [x] README